+1 2 2

 1 2 3

 Zoning Primary use Consent use

-Agricultural Zone III (AZIII) -

-The purpose of this zone is to support the government's rural land development programme and provide for the establishment of worker accommodation outside conventional towns.
-Primary use Agri-village Freestanding base telecommunication station Rooftop base telecommunication station

-conventional towns.
+RURAL RESIDENTIAL ZONES

+RURAL RESIDENTIAL ZONI E I (RRZI)

+RRZI provides for residential use in rural areas and is applied to the old resort developments that were made possible under Resort II and established settlements such as found around rural railway sidings.
+The RRZI provides for residential development however emphasis is given to the protection of the rural character.
+Re-Zoning and subdivision for RRZI purposes would not be possible unless Council policy specifically provides for it. • Dwelling house Consent usesSecond dwellingGuest house

 SINGLE RESIDENTIAL ZONES

-Single Residential Zone I (SRZI
+SINGLE RESIDENTIAL ZON E I (SRZI)

 The objective of this zone is to provide for residential development where the predominant type of accommodation is a dwelling house for a single family, where each dwelling has its own land unit, and adequate outdoor space.
 Limited employment and additional accommodation opportunities are possible as primary or consent uses, provided that the dominant use of the property remains residential, and impacts of employment and additional accommodation uses do not adversely affect the quality and character of the surrounding residential environment.
-Primary use • Dwelling house Consent uses Crèche Guest house Halfway house Home care facility House shop Second dwelling (>60m2) Self-catering facility
+Primary use • Dwelling house Consent uses

-Single Residential Zone II (SRZ Concent uses

-The objective of this zone is to provide for upgrading and incremental housing from informal settlements to formal settlements and also to allow formal as well as informal housing types on a single erf.
-In recognition of the realities of poor and marginalised communities, development management provisions are not restrictive and local employment generation is encouraged within this zone.
-Primary usesDwelling houseShelter Consent uses Halfway house Home care facility House shop Second dwelling unit (&gt;60m2) Self-catering facility
+1 2 3

+Zoning Primary use Consent use

+SINGLE RESIDENTIAL ZON E II (SRZII) ·

+The objective of this zone is to provide for upgrading and Primary uses • Shelter Consent usesDwelling house

+incremental housing from informal settlements to formal

+settlements, temporary relocation areas and

+emergency housing.
+In recognition of the realities of

+poor and marginalised communities, development

+management provisions are not

+restrictive.
+GENERAL RESIDENTIAL ZO ONES

+GENERAL RESIDENTIAL ZO DIVES

+GENERAL RESIDENTIAL ZO ONE I (GRZI)

+The objective of this zone is to Primary use Consent uses

+facilitate in designated areas Double dwelling house • Guest house

+low intensity densification that Home occupation

+will not have an adverse effect

+on the character of the existing

+built area and may contribute

+to the optimal utilisation of

+land and infrastructure.
+The

+residential development

+consists of two dwelling units in

+a single structure, each of

+which may accommodate a

+single family.
+Individual

+ownership of the units will be

+allowed through a sectional

+title scheme.
+Architecturally,

+the dwelling units will be

+uniform and will be developed

+to the same scale and extent.